With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreNew Vision Behavioral Health Services Inc is one of mental health facilities in Baltimore, Maryland, located at 5718 Harford Road, Suite 103, 21214 zip code.
+Learn MoreNew Vision Behavioral Health Services Inc is a mental health clinic in Baltimore, MD, located at 5718 Harford Road, Suite 103, 21214 zip code area.
 New Vision Behavioral Health Services Inc provides outpatient treatment.
-New Vision Behavioral Health Services Inc provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to children / adolescents, young adults and seniors 65 or older.
-Additional services provided at New Vision Behavioral Health Services Inc include court-ordered outpatient treatment and family psychoeducation.
+New Vision Behavioral Health Services Inc offers group therapy, psychotropic medication and individual psychotherapy to young adults, adults and seniors 65 or older.
+Additional services offered at New Vision Behavioral Health Services Inc include court-ordered outpatient treatment and family psychoeducation.

 Learn MoreGlory Health Center Inc is a mental health facility in Baltimore, MD, located at 4705 Harford Road, Suite B , 21214 zip code area.
 Glory Health Center Inc provides outpatient treatment.
-Glory Health Center Inc provides behavior modification to young adults, seniors 65 or older and children / adolescents.
-Glory Health Center Inc also supports seniors or older adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services offered by Glory Health Center Inc consist of case management, education services and psychosocial rehabilitation services.
+Glory Health Center Inc provides behavior modification to children / adolescents, seniors 65 or older and young adults.
+Glory Health Center Inc also supports people with serious mental illness, children/adolescents with serious emotional disturbance and seniors or older adults.
+Additional services offered by Glory Health Center Inc consist of case management, psychosocial rehabilitation services and education services.

 Learn MoreBeyond This Day Behavioral Health Inc is a mental health clinic in Baltimore, Maryland, located at 1515 East Cold Springs Lane, 21218.
 Beyond This Day Behavioral Health Inc offers partial hospitalization/day treatment and outpatient treatment.
-Beyond This Day Behavioral Health Inc provides behavior modification, group therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Beyond This Day Behavioral Health Inc provides individual psychotherapy, behavior modification and trauma therapy to seniors 65 or older, young adults and adults.
 Beyond This Day Behavioral Health Inc also supports clients referred from the court/judicial system.
-Some other services provided by Beyond This Day Behavioral Health Inc include court-ordered outpatient treatment, education services and integrated primary care services.
+Some other services provided by Beyond This Day Behavioral Health Inc include supported employment, housing services and assertive community treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.